obonaventure/cnp3/book/glossary.rst

 	Classless InterDomain Routing is the current address allocation architecture for IPv4.
 It was defined in :rfc:`1518` and :rfc:`4632`.

    RIR
 	Regional Internet Registry.
-An organisation that manages IP addresses and AS numbers on behalf of IANA.
+An organisation that manages IP addresses and AS numbers on behalf of :term:`IANA`.

    RIP
 	Routing Information Protocol.
 An intradomain routing protocol based on distance vectors that is sometimes used in entreprise networks.
 RIP is defined in :rfc:`2453`.